au-nlp/project-milestone-p2-group12/README.md

 ## Contributions

 1. **Automatic Preference Generation Framework**
-   Develop an unsupervised pipeline that automatically generates preference pairs from model outputs using ROUGE, BERTScore, and factuality metrics.
+   Develop an automatic pipeline that constructs preference pairs from model-generated summaries using ROUGE, BERTScore, and factuality metrics, reducing the need for costly human annotations.

 2. **Preference Alignment on User-Generated Text**
-   Apply DPO to Reddit TL;DR data—informal, emotional, and noisy user content rarely used in alignment studies—to test robustness in real-world conditions.
+   Apply DPO to Reddit TL;DR posts—informal and noisy user-generated content—to evaluate the robustness and generalization of preference alignment in real-world conditions.

 3. **Factuality-Aware Evaluation**
    Integrate factual consistency metrics (SummaC, QAFactEval) into evaluation, quantifying how DPO affects truthfulness and hallucination reduction.

 4. **Analysis of Proxy Preference Validity**
-   Examine whether automatic metrics can reliably approximate human preferences, and propose validation and correction methods.
+   Provide empirical analysis of whether metric-based preferences approximate human judgments, and propose validation and correction methods.

-5. **Reproducible and Scalable Pipeline**
-   Provide an open, reproducible implementation of SFT → Candidate Generation → Preference Construction → DPO → Evaluation, facilitating future research on automatic alignment.

 ---